Xiran Jay Zhao: Career

 In March 2020, Zhao signed a two-book deal with Penguin Teen Canada for a young adult (YA) mecha reimagining of the rise of the Chinese Empress Wu.
 Rock the Boat, the children's imprint of Oneworld Publications, acquired the UK rights in May 2021.
-They described the series as a "monstrous amalgamation of my love for anime and my love for Chinese harem dramas".
+Zhao described the series as a "monstrous amalgamation of my love for anime and my love for Chinese harem dramas".
 The first installment in the series, Iron Widow, was published in September 2021 and reached No. 1 in the Young Adult Hardcover category of the New York Times Best Seller list.

-The second installment in the series, Heavenly Tyrant, was scheduled for release in April 2024; however, the release date was delayed.
-The novel was eventually released on 24 December 2024.
+Zhao cosplaying as Maximilien Robespierre at the 2026 DashCon 2 which was themed around the French Revolution.

 In September 2020, Zhao went viral, first on a Twitter thread followed by their first YouTube video, for their criticisms of Disney's live-action Mulan remake and its cultural inaccuracies.
 They credit their presence on the Internet as a self-described "Chinese history memer" for the success of Iron Widow, which was initially expected to only appeal to a niche audience.
 Jessica Singer, for CBC News in August 2021, highlighted the impact of BookTok on sales of young adult fiction.
 Singer wrote that "books like Iron Widow by Canadian author Xiran Jay Zhao are already gaining popularity online, even before the book's release date in late September".
 Kara Savoy, Penguin Random House Canada's integrated marketing director, told Singer that "when Xiran did an unboxing video of their advanced copies a few weeks ago [on TikTok], the pre-sale numbers in the U.S. went up 600 per cent that week".
+Their YouTube channel showcases Chinese history, pop culture and cosplay, and they have been a featured cosplayer at multiple editions of DashCon 2.
+Zhao spoke publicly about the impact of the payment structure for book publishing on their career, noting that it led them to "prioritise projects that brought in reliable money", such as YouTube videos.